-There is no place like Cedar Key, Florida.
-A laid back, picturesque island community, Cedar Key’s relaxed atmosphere is contagious.
-Once you visit Cedar Key you will always have a desire to return.
-Over the years we have visited Cedar Key many times and have never been disappointed by its Old Florida charm and slow paced way of life.
+Cedar Key, Florida is like no place else we have visited.
+A laid back, picturesque island community, the relaxed atmosphere of Cedar Key can be contagious.
+Over the years we have visited Cedar Key many times and have never been disappointed by its old Florida charm and slow paced way of life.
 In and around Cedar Key you will find many opportunities for excellent fishing, bird watching, shopping and just plain relaxing.

 Cedar Key is located 60 miles southwest of Gainesville and 60 miles west of Ocala, where we recently enjoyed and wrote about our fun day of ziplining.
-Travel to the end of State Road 24, about three miles out in the Gulf of Mexico, and you will find a quaint little fishing village where time seems to have stood still.
-Cedar Key is a peaceful haven for those fortunate enough to travel there.
+Travel to the end of State Road 24, about three miles out in the Gulf of Mexico, and you will find a quaint little fishing village where time seems to have stood still; a peaceful haven for those fortunate enough to travel there.
 You will find no traffic lights on this two-square mile community of 702 residents.
 But what you will find is award winning New England chowder according to the Great Chowder Cook-Off.
-For the past three years, the Great Chowder Cook-Off in Newport, R.I., has been won by Tony’s Seafood Restaurant located at 597 2nd St in Cedar Key.
-When you visit Cedar Key, check it out and see what you think of this award winning chowder.
+For the past three years, the Great Chowder Cook-Off in Newport, R.I., has been won by Tony’s Seafood Restaurant located at 597 2nd St. Check it out and see what you think of this award winning chowder.

-Dock Street in Cedar Key is a quaint waterfront street lined with shops, restaurants and art galleries.
+Dock Street is a quaint waterfront street lined with shops, restaurants and art galleries.
 Budget Travel named Cedar Key one of the 10 Coolest Small Towns in America in 2011.
-Noting that the last time outside developers set their sights on Cedar Key was in the late 1880s.
+Noting that the last time outside developers set their sights on the key was in the late 1880s.
 At that time, pencil makers established cedar saw mills there and carted off the islands namesake cedar.
 The cedar slats were shipped out by rail to their northern pencil factories to become the cedar pencils we are all familiar with.

 The shops along Dock Street are colorful and inviting.
 We enjoyed leisurely browsing through each one.
-Despite its prime location on the Gulf of Mexico, Cedar Key has escaped modern day development.
+Despite its prime location on the Gulf of Mexico, the key has escaped modern day development.
 Today, the island still retains its old laid back fishing village charm and slow island pace.

-This is the view of the Pier and Island from Dock Street in Cedar Key.
+This is the view of the Pier and Island across the way from Dock Street.
 With its location, just off Florida’s northern Gulf Coast, anglers in search of redfish and trout couldn’t be happier.
-We have spent many exciting hours catching one redfish after another as well as several other varieties of fish from the offshore waters of Cedar Key.
+We have spent many exciting hours catching one redfish after another as well as several other varieties of fish from the offshore waters.
 You can rent a boat for the day, trailer your own boat or fish from the new pier pictured above; all are perfect for enjoying your time in Cedar Key.